Crabada (CRA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Crabada Historical Price

-According to the latest data gathered on Crabada live price page, the current price of Crabada is 0USD.
-The circulating supply of Crabada(CRA) is 355.98M CRA , giving it a market capitalization of $92.70K.
+According to the latest data gathered on Crabada live price page, the current price of Crabada is 0.00024048USD.
+The circulating supply of Crabada(CRA) is 355.98M CRA , giving it a market capitalization of $85.61K.

 The Crabada Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.